JeffersonQin/academic/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Haoyun, a second year undergrad student at [University of Pennsylvania](https://upenn.edu) majoring in Computer Science.
+I am Haoyun, a second year undergrad student at [University of Pennsylvania](https://upenn.edu) majoring in Computer Science (expected graduation in 3 years, 2025).
 I am fortunate to be advised by Prof. [Boon Thau Loo](https://boonloo.cis.upenn.edu/) and working at [NetDB@UPenn](https://netdb.cis.upenn.edu/).
 My research interests lie in the intersection of machine learning and systems, both ML Systems and ML for Systems.
 I also have experience in distributed systems, formal methods, and computer vision.

 ## News